 What is Avian Botulism

 Loons, scoters, grebes, and piping plovers are among thousands of birds found dead on the Lake Michigan shoreline in recent years.
-Type E botulism has been confirmed as the cause of death by the Michigan Department of Natural Resources (MDNR) in bird carcasses collected from numerous locations along the lake Michigan shoreline.
-Each fall, reports of dead birds from Grand Traverse Bay to Sturgeon Bay are phoned in to the Tip of the Mitt Watershed Council office, where staff respond and work with Michigan Sea Grant and the MDNR to track bird and fish fatalities affected areas.
+Type E botulism has been confirmed as the cause of death by the Michigan Department of Natural Resources (MDNR) in bird carcasses collected from numerous locations along the Lake Michigan shoreline.
+Each fall, reports of dead birds from Grand Traverse Bay to Sturgeon Bay are phoned in to the Tip of the Mitt Watershed Council office, where staff respond and work with Michigan Sea Grant and the MDNR to track bird and fish fatalities in affected areas.

-"This is a tragic loss of birds that we in Northern Michigan have come to identify with" commented Kevin Cronk, Monitoring and Research Coordinator at Tip of the Mitt Watershed Council.
+"This is a tragic loss of birds that we in Northern Michigan have come to identify with" commented Kevin Cronk, Monitoring and Research Director at Tip of the Mitt Watershed Council.
 Cronk added that "we are deeply concerned about this situation and the number of problems plaguing the Lake Michigan ecosystem."
 In regards to Watershed Council response to the bird kills, Cronk explains that "when we get calls about dead birds, we inquire into and record relevant information, such as the number and type of birds, but we also take the opportunity to educate the public about avian botulism and precautions that should be taken.”

 According to the MDNR, botulism is a "paralytic condition brought on by the consumption of a naturally occurring toxin produced by the bacterium Clostridium botulinum."
 Type E botulism is found in anaerobic (or low oxygen) environments, such as lake sediments, where it is taken in by fish.
 Affected fish experience a loss of equilibrium and exhibit unusual behavior such as swimming erratically or floating near the surface.
 These fish become easy targets and birds feeding on dead or dying fish are in turn affected.
 Great Lakes fish that have been affected by botulism include freshwater drum, smallmouth bass, rock bass, stonecats, round gobies, channel catfish, alewives and sturgeon.